 After all of that…the cyst shrank and it healed.
 I decided on a whim (after not running for 2 months) to race our final race.
 I ended up PRing from pure cross training and set off my new found love of carefree running.

 After PRing, I started to log miles again.

 Easy, basebuilding, untimed miles.
 I entered the lottery for the Nike Women’s half and got in.
 It gave me a half marathon goal 5 months out and lit a spark back into my running.
 I wasn’t really training for anything else and still was devastated with how NCAA running had turned out.
 After coming home in March and with no sights on a half PR.
 I did.
 I dropped 2 minutes at Shamrock half marathon.
 I didn’t even know I was capable of running a 1:25.14 half marathon.

 I let go of PRing at the Nike women’s half a month later because it was impossible for me to think I could bounce back that quickly.

-From failing the mile in 7th grade to running to training for a marathon a little more then a decade later.
+From failing the mile in 7th grade to running and training for a marathon more then a decade later.
 I truly cannot express how much joy running has brought me and for more things to come.